How is chemotherapy used for pancreatic cancer?

 Clinical trials looking at chemotherapy

 Clinical trials are research studies involving people.
 They help doctors find new treatments or better ways of providing treatment.
-Some clinical trials are looking at chemotherapy and pancreatic cancer.
+This includes trials looking at chemotherapy.

 Questions about chemotherapy?